verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

-# 01 - Node, NPM, Yarn, and package.json
+# 01 - Node, NVM, NPM, Yarn, and `package.json`

 In this section we will set up Node, NPM, Yarn, a basic `package.json` file, and try a package.

-## Installing Node and NPM
+## Node

-First, we need to install Node, which is not only used for back-end JavaScript, but all the tools we need to build a modern Front-End stack.
+> 💡 **Node.js** is a JavaScript runtime environment.
+It is mostly used for Back-End development, but also for general scripting.
+In the context of Front-End development, it can be used to perform a whole bunch of tasks like linting, testing, and assembling files.

+We're going to use Node for basically everything in this tutorial, so you're going to need it.

 Head to the [download page](https://nodejs.org/en/download/current/) for macOS or Windows binaries, or the [package manager installations page](https://nodejs.org/en/download/package-manager/) for Linux distributions.